boundenergyinnovations/assistant_chatrs_dq/README.md

 ## Installation
-NEED: AWS account, OpenAI account, api key, assistant id.
-If using Google Sheets version: gsheet id, gsheet json cred file eg. chatsheet-xxxxxx-xxxxxxx.json,
+NEED: AWS account or VM/VPS, OpenAI account, api key, assistant id.
+Tested and implemented on Ubuntu.

 Start EC2/server with Ubuntu and settings for access to public HTTP/HTTPS, will need to set networking/VPC <-- video incomming.